-Nope.
-Mixing cocaine with alcohol is dangerous because together they make something called ‘cocaethylene’ in your liver.
-This can make your heart beat irregular, cause a heart attack, fits, and even sudden death.
+That’s a hard no. Mixing cocaine with alcohol is dangerous because they produce something called ‘cocaethylene’ in your liver.
+It increases the risk of your heart beat being irregular, having a heart attack, fits, and even sudden death.
 Drinking alcohol even 12 hours after taking coke can do this.

-How can I reduce the risks if I take cocaine?
+How can I reduce the risks of taking coke?

 - Do it with people you trust.
-Avoid using cocaine alone and never do it behind locked doors, so help can get to you if something goes wrong.
+Avoid using cocaine alone and never do it behind locked doors.

 - Don’t inject.
-It makes an overdose more likely and makes it so much more addictive, too.
-Plus, if the cocaine isn’t pure, you can be injecting potentially fatal nasties right into your blood stream.
+It makes an overdose more likely and makes it much more addictive.
+Plus, if the cocaine isn’t pure, you can be injecting potentially fatal toxins right into your bloodstream.

 - Decide how much you’re going to take and DON’T go over what you decide.
-This will help your bank balance, and your likelihood of getting hardcore-addicted.
+This will increase (or stabilise) your bank balance, and lower your likelihood of getting addicted.

 - Don’t take cocaine if you have high blood pressure or a heart condition.